mmistakes/minimal-mistakes/_posts/technicalwriting/2015-08-23-upload-backup-your-files-to-amazon-s3-with-powershell.md

 #### Copy a directory and subdirectories ####

-To **copy a directory and the subdirectories**, use a function to iterate through the subdirectories recursively, similar to the following:
+To copy a directory and the subdirectories, use the following function to iterate through the subdirectories recursively.

 ```powershell
 function RecurseFolders([string]$path) {